 The first work package of the project is concerned with measuring the online gig economy.
 Conventional labour market statistics are largely failing to measure online gig work.
 To address this problem, we have created the Online Labour Index (OLI), a new economic indicator that provides an equivalent of conventional labour market statistics for the online gig economy.
 By tracking the utilization of online labour across different countries and occupations in real time, the OLI provides a solid evidence base for policy, research, and investment.
 The work package is currently led by Dr Fabian Stephany, a computational social scientist.

 Organising in the online gig economy

 The second work package examines organising in the online gig economy.
 Conventional labour markets are managed by policy makers and shaped by employment laws, collective bargaining, and local norms.
 But in the online gig economy, platform developers make important decisions on matters ranging from minimum wages to matching.
 We study the organisational processes through which platform developers decide upon the features and design of their platforms.
 We also examine the changes that client organisations make to their strategies and organisational processes when transitioning to the ‘new world of work’ in the online gig economy.
-The work package is led by Gretta Corporaal, an organisational scientist.
+The work package is led by Dr Gretta Corporaal, an organisational sociologist.